-I work for Memorial Sloan Kettering, which means I’m surrounded by genius at every turn.
-And the more time I spend at MSK, the more I learn that everyone here has a role in helping people with cancer.
-In fact, I knew of a very easy way that I could make an immediate difference — it just scared me a bit.
+The more time I spend working at Memorial Sloan Kettering Cancer Center, the more I learn that everyone here has a role in helping people with cancer.
+In fact, I knew of a very easy way that I could make an immediate difference — it just made me anxious.

 I had never donated blood before.
 I hate needles, always have.
-I waited until I was 15 years old to get my ears pierced.
-To this day, I still ask for “the baby needle” whenever I have to get blood taken.
-But when I started working at MSK, I decided it was time to stick it to my needle phobia and do some good.
+I waited until I was 15 to get my ears pierced.
+To this day, I still get clammy before a regular blood draw.
+But it was time for me to get over it so I could help others.

 Why I Decided to Donate Blood

-The need at MSK is especially great because people with cancer use more blood than others who are ill — chemotherapy, radiation, and other cancer treatments deplete patients’ blood supply.
-In order for them to move on to the next part of their treatment, their bodies need a healthy amount of blood, which oftentimes comes from donors.
+The need at MSK is especially great because people with cancer use more blood than others who are ill: Chemotherapy and other cancer treatments deplete patients’ blood supply.
+In order for people to move on to the next part of their treatment, they need a healthy amount of blood, which oftentimes comes from donors.

-I may not know how to mix chemotherapy or perform brain surgery, but I knew I could help by giving blood.
-And when I found out from the Red Cross that only 3% of the population donates blood, I knew I had a job to do, and fast.
+When I found out from the Red Cross that only 3% of the population donates blood, I knew I had a job to do, and fast.
+Summer months are especially slow donation periods because schools are closed and people are on vacation.

-I was really nervous when I arrived at MSK’s blood donor room, but the tranquility of the space and the friendliness of the staff immediately put me at ease.
+I admit that I was really nervous when I arrived at MSK’s blood donor room.
 I filled out some forms that asked me about my health and travel history and then took a seat in the waiting room.
-I had eaten a big breakfast, like Mr. Licata had instructed me to, and had also helped myself to a glass of cranberry juice from the adjacent lounge.
-Eating well and staying hydrated would safeguard me from feeling lightheaded afterwards, Mr. Licata said.
+I had heard that eating well and staying hydrated would keep me from feeling lightheaded after donating, so I made sure to have a big breakfast that morning.

-When it was my turn, I had a mini-physical with an MSK phlebotomist, someone who is trained to draw blood from a patient.
+When it was my turn, I met with an MSK phlebotomist, someone who is trained to draw blood from a patient.
 She took my temperature and blood pressure and confirmed the information that was on my forms.
-She also tested my hemoglobin levels, which was a blink-and-you-miss-it pinch on my ring finger to test my iron.Back to top
+She also tested my hemoglobin levels, which was a quick needle prick on my ring finger to test my iron levels.
+You need to have a healthy amount of iron in your blood because donating reduces it.

 When I was brought to the donation room, my heart started pounding.
-I felt less afraid, though, upon seeing a group of men laughing with their phlebotomists.
-Hey, if these guys are laughing their way through this, it can’t be so bad, I thought.
+I felt less afraid, though, when I saw group of men laughing with the phlebotomists.
+If they were laughing while donating blood, it couldn’t be so bad.

-I sat in a comfy lounge chair that was equipped with a personal TV — cool! — but since the blood donation process is short, I decided not to turn it on.
-If I had given platelets, which takes about an hour, I may have caught up on some of the day’s news.
+I sat in a comfy lounge chair that came with a TV.
+Since the blood donation process is short, I decided not to turn it on.
+Maybe I will when I give platelets one day, since that takes longer.

-A warm, personable phlebotomist named Judy came over to my chair and sensed my nervousness.
+A warm, personable phlebotomist came over to my chair and sensed my nervousness.
 “You’re going to be fine, I promise,” she told me.
-Her voice was soothing and I felt safe in her care.

 The Recovery Process

 When I had filled a pint-size bag, it was time to go.
-Judy took out the needle and I rested in the chair for a few minutes.
-I wanted to ease back into walking, in case I stood up and felt dizzy.
+The phlebotomist took out the needle and I rested in the chair for a few minutes.
+I wanted to ease back into walking in case I stood up and felt dizzy.
 But when I got up, I felt completely normal.

-She led me to the pantry area, where I ate a bunch of cookies (I gave myself permission — hey, I had just given blood!) and drank more juice.
+She led me to the pantry area, where I ate cookies and drank juice to keep my sugar levels up.
 After a few minutes, I got up and went back to my day.
 The whole process, from start to finish, took about an hour.
 As I walked out, I told the team that I would be back — and meant it.

 The next day, I felt a little sluggish — which made sense considering that I was down a pint of blood — but it was nothing that stopped me from going about my day.
 And I was so happy to have donated.
-I was making a tangible difference in a patient’s life, and that was a really wonderful feeling (and totally worth the two pinches).
-If I could do it, really, anyone can — I honestly mean that.
+I was making a tangible difference in a patient’s life, and that was a really wonderful feeling — definitely worth the two pinches.

 5 Tips for a First-Time Blood Donor